scchess/Qualimap/doc/tools.rst

   Path to the ouput file.

 :guilabel:`Save computation summary`
-  This option controls whether to save overall computation statistics. !Say where!
+  This option controls whether to save overall computation statistics.
+If selected, the statistics will be saved in a file named `$INPUT_BAM`.counts

 :guilabel:`Multi-mapped reads`